datstartup/ubuntuopenbox/_posts/2020-06-09-Install-And-Configure-Transmission-Server.md

 ---

 Why another Transmission guide:
-1. This is my seft note.
+1. This is my seft-note.
 2. This guide focus on giving more comprehensive information about permission.

 ### Installation

 Run `sudo apt install transmission-daemon`.

-### Prequisite
+### Objectives

-1. The configuration will give the permission to the `pi` user because I use this transmission server for my Raspberry Pi.
+1. The configuration will give the permission to the `pi` user because I use this transmission configuration for my Raspberry Pi.

-2. The principle of this configuration is all the right to access downloading folders will be given to the user `pi` and the group 'debian-transmission'
+2. The principle of this configuration is all the right to access downloading folders will be given to the user `pi` and the group `debian-transmission`.

-3. By default, there is no log file for transmission-daemon.
-It is really hard to track what is going, so I will add one.

-4. Create torrent folder:
+### Prequisites
+Need these two folder availables:

 * In-progress files storage: `/home/pi/torrent/incomplete`
 * Complete files storage: `/home/pi/torrent/complete`

 ### Change the user running service to `pi`, create user's transmission folder and add log

+1. Change the user running the transmission-daemon service

+1.1 Edit user in `init` file
 Run `sudo nano /etc/init.d/transmission-daemon`

 edit the “USER=” line, so that the Transmission daemon will be run by the “pi” user and not the “debian-transmission” (default).